You can notify us of any road problems by using our online Road Reporting Form.

 - Winter maintenance

-Under the New Roads & Street Works Act 1991 we are responsible for co-ordinating all utility work (electricity, gas, telephone companies) with our own roadworks, to minimise congestion, delays and inconvenience.
+Under the New Roads & Street Works Act 1991 Fife Council is responsible for co-ordinating all Utility (electricity, gas, telephone companies) work with their own roadworks to minimise congestion, delays and inconvenience.

-If you need to apply for a temporary road closure for roadworks purposes or for an event of some sort, you will need to discuss your requirements with the roads management officer for that area.
-They will help you complete the correct application form.
-Application forms and guidance notes can be accessed from the publications section on this page.
+If you need to apply for a temporary road closure for roadworks purposes or for an event of some sort, you will need to discuss your requirements with the Roads Management Officer for the area involved in order to complete the correct application form.
+Application forms and guidance notes can be on the Road and pavement permits page.

 If you are planning on moving an abnormal load, exceeding 40 tonnes or more, on the roads of Fife then notify the structural services team to discuss the route.
 The address is below.
 Wide loads may also require discussion with the local roads network management team.
 Police Scotland will assess whether the load will need escorted to ensure the safety of the public.
 Their email address is below.